-Here is a list of healthy eating tips that also may help you.
+Here is a list of healthy eating tips that may help you.

 Some recovery tips that are not food related.

-- Feed your spirit with prayer, meditation and by helping others.
+--Feed your spirit with prayer, quiet time and by helping others.

 I know you can succeed in recovering from addiction!